evakathie/ux-portfolio/projects/d3-critical-states.md

 <h4>Notify</h4>

-<p>Since users sometimes run D3 Sheets in the background or have up to 6 different screens with different software open, it's essential to catch the users attention if a price turns bad.
+<p>Since users sometimes run D3 Sheets in the background or have up to 6 different screens with different software open, itʼs essential to catch the users attention if a price turns bad.
 One feature that was already present for that is the Sheet Monitor, that was already described above.
 In the Sheet Monitor a Sheet would turn from green to red and display a short label with the Status.
 The Sheet Monitor is individually configurable per user and contains the whole set of Sheets that is of importance for the user, therefore this is already sufficient.
 In our solution, we decided to enhance this feature to better notify the user.
 If a Sheet in the Sheet Monitor of a user goes from green to red: </p>

 <ul>
     <li>a <strong>acoustic signal</strong> sounds (this can be turned off by a switch in the Sheet Monitor)</li>